eepsmedia/plugins/testimate/Programmer Guide.md

     this.results.SE = this.results.s / Math.sqrt(this.results.N);
 ```
 #### makeResultsString()
-creates a string (HTML) that gets put into the DOM so the user can see it.
+...creates a string (HTML) that gets put into the DOM so the user can see it.
 It basically takes elements of `this.results` (such as `this.results.SE`)
 and inserts them into a big string (called `out`) that the method constructs and returns.